DataFire/Integrations/integrations/generated/slack/README.md

 #### Input
 * input `object`
   * token `string`: Authentication token.
 Requires scope: `conversations:write`
+  * is_private `boolean`: Create a private channel instead of a public one
   * name `string`: Name of the public or private channel to create
-  * is_private `boolean`: Create a private channel instead of a public one
+  * user_ids `string`: **Required** for workspace apps.
+A list of between 1 and 30 human users that will be added to the newly-created conversation.
+This argument has no effect when used by classic Slack apps.

 #### Output
 * output `object`: Schema for successful response conversations.create method